myExperiment/myExperiment/installers/fedora/README.txt

 further configuration you will need to edit settings.yml in the config directory of the SVN checkout of myExperiment by default this /var/rails/myexperiment/config/.

-Some configuration may require restarting Apache using the following command:
+Some configuration may require restarting myExperiment using the following command:

-sudo service httpd restart
+sudo service myexperiment restart

 == Further Information ==